-- Complete an Portfolio application. - Complete an orientation (available online). - Meet basic standards in writing (either by having taken a college writing course or by qualifying for WRTG 101 on the writing placement test). - Be in good academic standing at UMUC (not on academic warning or probation). - Have submitted all transcripts, exam scores, and military occupational specialty (MOS) scores to the Office of Evaluations and requested an official evaluation.
+- Complete a Portfolio application. - Complete an orientation (available online). - Meet basic standards in writing (either by having taken a college writing course or by qualifying for WRTG 101 on the writing placement test). - Be in good academic standing at UMUC (not on academic warning or probation).

+Have submitted all transcripts, exam scores, and military documents related to coursework and experience (e.g. military occupational specialty (MOS) scores) to the Office of Evaluations.

 Enrollment in EXCL 301 Learning Analysis and Planning is required.
 In this 3-credit course, the student prepares a portfolio describing and documenting college-level learning gained from past experiences.
-Because EXCL 301 is a demanding and complex course, students should not register for other courses while they are enrolled in EXCL 301.
-After receiving credit once for EXCL 301, students may not enroll in the class again.
+Because EXCL 301 is a demanding and complex course, part-time students should not register for more than one other course during the session in which they are enrolled in EXCL 301.